Kaique-Parente/Kaique-Parente/README.md

 - 🔥 Full Stack Developer

-- 🔭 I'm studying ADS at Senac University Center
+- 🔭 I have a degree in Systems Analysis and Development from Senac University Center.

 - ▶️ Focused on learning more and more about Java